bcgov/bcgovr/README.md

 ### Options

-<details><summary>There are several options you can specify in your `.Rprofile` file to customise the default behaviour when using the `create_bcgov` and `use_bcgov` functions in `bcgovr`.</summary>
+There are several options you can specify in your `.Rprofile` file to customise the default behaviour when using the `create_bcgov` and `use_bcgov` functions in `bcgovr`.

 -   `bcgovr.coc.email`: Code of Conduct contact email address
--   `bcgovr.dir.struct`: Alternative project directory structure.
+-   `bcgovr.dir.struct`: Alternative project directory structure for `create_bcgov_project()`.
 This should be specified as a character vector of directory and file paths (relative to the root of the project).
 Directories should be identified by having a trailing forward-slash (e.g., `"dir/"`).

     The default is: `c("out/", "graphics/", "data/", "01_load.R", "02_clean.R", "03_analysis.R", "04_output.R", "internal.R", "run_all.R")`.